LBoyle/tvmaze-frontend/README.md

 Created the common component ListItem to be reused.

 Created a page to show a single show, makes a new request.

+**Thursday 11th**

+Added two filters on shedule page.

+Cleaned up a bunch of stuff, fixed a few mistakes.